Consumer & Retail

 Consumers changed their behavior and preferences, so companies are changing their go-to-market strategies and capabilities in response.
 Industry players are recalibrating how they segment consumers, prioritize channels, establish product portfolios, position their brands, and deploy service models.
 This work continues in the new year.

-*Based on Deloitte’s 2021 Consumer Products Industry Outlook
+*Based on Deloitte’s 2023 Consumer Products Industry Outlook and Pitchbook’s 2022 Annual Global M&A Report

 FCL Industry Coverage